JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/remote-repositories.md

 # Adding and Configuring a Repo to GitHub
 To save a local Git repository to your GitHub account, create a new repository by way of the "+" button in the top right corner of the GitHub website.

+### Linking Your Local Repo to GitHub

+Let's say you've created a new repo on GitHub called `My-Lovely-Repo` and you've already initialized this project's local git repository.

+From the command line (within your project folder) add GitHub as a remote:

+`git remote add origin git@github.com:<username>/My-Lovely-Repo.git`

+This should be all in one line with <username> replaced by your actual username.
+You can also check if a remote has been added to a repo:

+`git remote -v`